-With towering peaks, rolling hills, dry Sahel habitat and primary forest, Cameroon is awash with some of Africa’s most sought-after regional endemics.
+With towering peaks, rolling hills, dry Sahel habitat and primary forest Cameroon is awash with some of Africa’s most sought-after regional endemics.
 The Cameroon Highlands is one of Africa’s most endemic-rich areas, and we visit three of these amazing peaks, some still active volcanoes.
-Red-headed Picathartes, a skulking forest species with only one other member in its family, is endemic to this area’s lowland forest.
+Grey-necked Rockfowl (formerly Red-necked or Grey-headed Picathartes), a skulking forest species with only one other member in its family, is endemic to this area’s lowland forest.
 This is one of the few places you can pick up all three species of African trogons.
 Bannerman’s Turaco, one of the most range-restricted turacos in Africa, can be found in the Bamenda Highlands.
-With Quail-Plover, Egyptian Plover, and Golden Nightjar, all possible in the dry north, there are opportunities to see a wide range of some of Africa’s most desired birds.
+With Quail-plover, Egyptian Plover, and Golden Nightjar all possible in the dry north, there are opportunities to see a wide range of some of Africa’s most-desired birds.

 Itinerary (26 Days/25 nights):

 Arrival at the Douala International Airport, reception and transfer to your hotel.
 We’ll get dinner and brief you about the upcoming trip and then get rested up.

 Days 2 – 4.
 Douala to the plateau of Adamawa